sls-jmantz/SMTP-Relay-GraphAPI/README.md

 Conditional Access for workload identities requires the appropriate Microsoft Entra / Microsoft 365 licensing tier (for example, Entra ID Premium features);
 verify your tenant license before relying on this control.

+The sending address configured in the configuration file must have a license that is capable of sending mail in 365.

 ## 2. Configure the relay